-B-48.
+B-50.
 School-to-Work/Career Education

 The National Education Association believes that a goal of public education is to provide all individuals, preschool through adult, opportunities to become effective, responsible, productive citizens.
-To achieve this goal, career education must be interwoven into the total educational system and should include programs in gender-free career awareness and exploration to aid students in career course selection.
+To achieve this goal, career education must be interwoven into the total educational system and should include programs in gender-inclusive career awareness and exploration to aid students in career course selection.
 These programs should be combined with cooperative efforts on the part of educators and leaders from labor, business, and the community to provide school-to-work experiences that meet rigorous academic standards and are accorded the same level of accreditation as other education programs.

 The Association also believes that educational programs for all students should offer a variety of exploratory career experiences that are developmentally appropriate.
-In addition, these programs should enhance self-esteem and assure equal opportunity for career development and equal access to college and university admissions.
-(1976, 2001)
+In addition, these programs should enhance self-esteem and assure equal opportunity for career development and equal access to vocational, career, and technical program admissions; college admissions; and university admissions.
+(1976, 2023)

-B-49.
+B-51.
 Family and Consumer Sciences Education